mattbradley/dash/README.md

 Dash _does_ work in Firefox Quantum for MacOS, though.
 But the frame rate is so low compared to Chrome, that the simulation is barely runnable.

+### Edge

+The simulation is mostly broken in Microsoft Edge.
+It doesn't currently support WebGL 2 or OffscreenCanvas.

 ### Safari

-Safari 11.0.3 was tested on High Sierra (10.13.3), but WebGL isn't even supported on that pair of versions.
+Safari 11.0.3 was tested on MacOS High Sierra (10.13.3), but WebGL isn't supported on that pair of versions.
 Safari Technology Preview supports WebGL; but it doesn't support OffscreenCanvas, so the motion planner isn't functional.

 ### Mobile Browsers